PRERIVID Operational Group: Prediction of vineyard water needs for sustainable use of irrigation water

 - Effect of water stress and cultivation practices on grape quality.

-- Prediction of water stress and nutritional quality of vineyards using NIR spectroscopy.
+- Prediction of water stress and nutritional quality of the vineyard using NIR spectroscopy.

-- Economic impact of irrigation practices and crop management (cover crops and kaolin) on vineyard management.
+- Economic impact of irrigation practices and crop management (vegetative cover crops and kaolin) on vineyard management.

-In a context of climate change, where rising temperatures are expected, as well as an erratic distribution of rainfall, both in quantity and timing, it is increasingly necessary to have tools that help winegrowers efficiently plan irrigation, and therefore, the scarce water resources available.
+In a context of climate change, in which an increase in temperature is expected, as well as an erratic distribution of rain, both in quantity and timing, it is increasingly necessary to have tools that help winegrowers to carry out efficient irrigation planning, and therefore of the scarce water resources available.

 Deficit irrigation strategies, employing more efficient irrigation systems such as localized irrigation, are the current starting point for vineyard irrigation management.
-They require the inclusion of new factors that take into account the complexity of the current climate situation and the pressure placed on water resources in our country.
-The report "Impacts and Risks of Climate Change in Spain" identifies the main impacts of climate change on agriculture as increased water stress, phenological changes associated with seasonal shifts, and damage from heat and extreme events, all of which jeopardize production.
+However, this requires the inclusion of new factors that address the complexity of the current climate situation and the pressure exerted on water resources in Spain.
+The report 'Impacts and Risks Arising from Climate Change in Spain' identifies the main impacts of climate change on agriculture as increased water stress, phenological changes associated with shifting seasons, and damage from heat and extreme weather events, all of which jeopardize production.

-In addition, the study has identified a set of 73 risks, categorized by urgency.
-Among those classified as most urgent are several that highlight the need for the wine industry to address projects like PRERIVID:
+Furthermore, the study identified a set of 73 risks, categorized according to their urgency.
+Among those classified as most urgent are several that highlight the wine sector's need to address projects like PRERIVID:

 - Risk of reduced river flows or changes in their seasonal patterns.